waterml/blast2hgt/README.md

 # blast2hgt
 Get horizontal (gene) transfers from NCBI blast results.
-See INSATLL for installation guide.
+See INSTALL for installation guide.
 See 0run.sh for a simple run example.